 Both Sessions and Projects will be docked up at the top of the Studio panel when opened.
 Both types of Studio provide an Add button, which can be used to either Create or Join a Session or Project.
 To join a Session or Project, you will need to have a Studio ID which can be provided by the creators of the Project or Session.

 Selecting New Session or New Project will let you create your own Session/Project, which you can use to invite collaborators to join via email invite or Studio ID.

 Studio Sessions is a collaboration solution that focuses on the integrity of the document and the authors of its markups.
 In a Session, you can comment on a PDF in real time with project partners regardless of location.
-All attendees can be active and working in a PDF concurrently, and all markups placed on the document can be seen in real time – and will be tracked in the Record, which keeps track of everything that happens in the Session.
+All attendees can be active and working in a PDF concurrently, and all markups placed on the document can be seen in real time.
+Any activity made in the Session will be tracked in the Record, including when users join/leave, documents are added, or markups are edited.

 A benefit to working in Studio Sessions is that the integrity of markup authorship stays secure – in a Session, only the creator of a markup will be able to edit it.
 You can be sure that your markups and edits will stay unchanged, even when working with various project partners at once.